Embrace the riverina life.

 Known as the Heart of Australia's Food Bowl, Leeton sits amid a vast tapestry of irrigated rice, cotton, citrus, stone fruit, wine grapes and vegetable farms, cultivated by generations of families who have shaped the culture and character of this remarkable town.
 The result is a community that is warm, diverse, creative and deeply proud of everything it has grown.

-Expect authentic Italian trattorias serving handmade pasta and wood-fired pizza, contemporary Australian cafes with locally sourced menus, Turkish bakeries, Indian restaurants, Thai and Chinese kitchens — all packed with locals who know exactly what good food tastes like because they grow most of it themselves.
+Authentic Italian trattorias with handmade pasta and wood-fired pizza.
+Contemporary cafes with locally sourced menus.
+Turkish bakeries, Indian, Thai and Chinese kitchens — packed with locals who know exactly what good food tastes like because they grow most of it themselves.

-Pine Avenue is the main street with soul: Art Deco shopfronts, independent retailers, a brilliant cheese and providore, a craft beer bar, florists and gift shops.
-It's the kind of main street that rewards a slow stroll and a coffee lingered over.
+Pine Avenue is the main street with soul: Art Deco shopfronts, a brilliant cheese and providore, a craft beer bar, independent retailers.
+The kind of main street that rewards a slow stroll and a coffee lingered over.

-Leeton's heritage is unmissable, literally.
+Leeton's heritage is unmissable.
 The town is a showcase of Art Deco architecture — the result of a planned, prosperous community that built beautifully in the 1920s and 30s and never stopped.
-The iconic Roxy Theatre, the mosaic-tiled shopfronts, the heritage-listed civic buildings — it all tells the story of a town that was designed with ambition and built to last.
+The Roxy, the mosaic-tiled shopfronts, the heritage civic buildings.